 You and your Salvadoran fiancé or spouse may, however, have more than one option as to where and exactly how to apply, as described below.

 The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
-After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in San Salvador, El Salvador.
+After USCIS approves the I-129F, it will transfer the case to the the National Visa Center in New Hampshire, which eventually will send the case to the U.S. consulate in San Salvador, El Salvador.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending an interview with a consular official.
-You, the petitioner, are allowed to attend this interview, but it’s not required.
+You, the petitioner, are allowed to attend this interview, but it's not required.

 If you and your loved one are already married, and your spouse is currently in El Salvador, you will start the green-card application process by filing Form I-130 with USCIS.
 After USCIS approves the I-130, what happens next depends on your, the petitioner's status.
 If you are a U.S. citizen, your Salvadoran spouse can continue on with visa processing.
-If you are a permanent resident, your spouse must wait (an average of two years) until a visa is available in category 2A.
+If you are a permanent resident, your spouse must wait (an average of up to two years, as of 2016) until a visa is available in category 2A.

-The next procedural step is for your spouse to go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, the U.S. consulate in San Salvador, El Salvador.
+After paying various fees and submitting documents to the National Visa Center in New Hampshire, the next procedural step is for your spouse to go through consular processing for an immigrant visa.
+This means your spouse submits additional paperwork to, and attends an interview at, the U.S. consulate in San Salvador, El Salvador.
 (The U.S. petitioner may attend, but is not required to.)

 Upon approval, your Salvadoran spouse enters the U.S. on an immigrant visa, at which time he or she becomes a U.S. lawful permanent or conditional resident.
 (If you've been married for fewer than two years on this entry date, your spouse becomes a "conditional resident," which is almost like permanent residence except that you must apply to have it made permanent after two years.)